 While the number of foreclosure auctions dropped in Manhattan, Brooklyn, and Queens, the Bronx registered a slight increase of 8%.
 Additionally, Staten Island foreclosures grew 39% since the second quarter of 2017 and decreased by 23% since the previous quarter.

 The borough had the highest number of foreclosures, even though the number of properties headed to the auction block dropped 8% year-over-year.
 Quarter-over-quarter, Queens registered a 17% increase.
-The zip-code with most foreclosures was also in the borough, with 30 cases associated to zip 114334.
+The zip-code with most foreclosures was also in the borough, with 30 cases associated with zipping 114334.

 Queens was 30 properties short of matching foreclosure activity of Q2 2017 when 388 properties hit the auction block.
 The number of auctioned properties has remained stable since Q1 2017, hovering between the low 200s and high 300s.